laddhoffman/ensafen/README.md

 6. Perform any web request to the reverse proxy and it will pass your request to the destination host, and pass the reply back to you.
 Unless you attempt a SQL injection attack; then, you may receive an error message, or you may receive no reply.

+7. To override the `sys.config` without rebuilding the application, place a `sys.config` file in the directory of the release - in this case, `./_rel/ensafen_release/`.

 ## Ideas for Improvement
 * Forward chunks as they arrive, rather than buffering the entire request/response